boardfish/com3550-marked-work/written-report.md

 skills I have made strides to train in various ways throughout my life - on a personal level, I am still trying to discover what it means and what it takes to be confident in any situation.
 This experience, which confronted me with many unfamiliar people and scenarios, helped me move towards confidence.
+In particular, teaching small parts of lessons without preparation helped me test and extend the limits of my comfort zone.

 # Conclusions